Axway/amplify-central/content/en/docs/amplify_relnotes/archive/_index.md

 ## [Service Registry April 2022](/docs/amplify_relnotes/archive/20220430_serviceregistry_relnotes/)

-**What's new**: Service Registry view has a column indicating the number of assets that are linked to each API Service
+**What's new**: Service Registry view has a column indicating the number of assets that are linked to each API service

 **Bug fixes**: None